The Pursuit of a Wrongful Conviction

 Rhode Island Prosecutor Misconduct & Viscous Prosecution

-August 23, 2024 – RI Assistant Attorney General’s Shannon Signore and Jonathan Burke Object to Pro Se Defendant’s Motion to Dismiss Count 2 and Count 3 of the Indictment.
-The State’s Attorney’s object to defendant’s Pro Se Motion to dismiss counts 2 and 3 charges that AG Shannon Signore and Jonathan Burke know stem from the exact same incident date and set of facts and the State’s attorney’s know that those charges were dismissed by Rhode Island District Court Judge Christine S. Jaobar
+August 23, 2024 – RI Assistant Attorney General’s Shannon Signore and Jonathan Burke Object to Pro Se Defendant’s Motion to Dismiss Count 2 and Count 3 of the Indictment (District Court Case 62-2020-02013 the original charges on 2/17/2020) The State’s Attorney’s object to defendant’s Pro Se Motion to dismiss counts 2 and 3 charges that AG Shannon Signore and Jonathan Burke know stem from the exact same incident date and set of facts and the State’s attorney’s know that those charges were dismissed by Rhode Island District Court Judge Christine S. Jaobar

-May 8, 2020 Rhode Island Public Defender Jeffrey D. Peckham and Eric Slingo Enter their Appearance in the District Court Case 62-2020-03831 – Jeffrey D. Peckham is also representing the defendant for the original charges in District Court Case 62-2020-02013 which stem from the same set of facts and incident
+May 8, 2020 Rhode Island Public Defender Jeffrey D. Peckham and Eric Slingo Enter their Appearance in the District Court Case 62-2020-03831 – Jeffrey D. Peckham was also representing the Mr. Colebut for the original charges in District Court Case 62-2020-02013 which stem from the same set of facts and incident on 2/17/2020.

 Defendant was never arrested for this charge.
 Defendant did not know about the new charge.
 Defendant was not brought to court and arraigned in front of Judge Goldman.